-Here are just a few of the “coping mechanisms” I’ve developed for SIBO recipes.
+Here are various product alternatives, ingredient “coping mechanisms,” and substitutes I’ve developed for my SIBO recipes.
 Feel free to comment and share yours!

 Sour Cream / Yogurt